scrummish/Space-Invaders-2018/README.md

 8. User should be able to face an unlimited amount of enemy ships as long as the games in play

-9. User should see enemy ships spawn at random places
+9. User should see enemy ships spawn at random places and times

 ## Wire Frames